AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 **Definition:** The spatial extent or coverage of the data resource.

-**Guidance:** Select a pre-defined extent from the drop down box to the right of the map or draw a rectangle on the map.
+**Guidance:** Select a pre-defined extent from the drop down box at the top of the map, either by country or local authority, or draw a rectangle on the map.
 Values for the North, East, West, and South bounding coordinates will then be automatically filled.
+The default is Scotland.
+You can also change the coordinate system of this field using the drop down at the top of the map.

 West bounding longitude
 -----------------------